punyavashist/dotfiles/README.md

 This command will let me fuzzy search for a file to open from the directory I am currently in.
 I use it a lot.

-Since I also use VS Code as my primary editor, I use this command too :
+Since I also use VS Code as my primary editor, I use this command too:

 ```Bash
 fw() {